skip to main content

 For further mental health supports, SDUHSD partners with CareSolace, a confidential online resource with a live 24X7 concierge line (888) 515-0595 meant to assist individuals in finding local mental health-related programs and counseling services.
 To use Care Solace, individuals answer ten basic questions in order to receive an extensive list of referrals to applicable care providers.
 Care Solace takes into account all types of private insurance including Medi-Cal, Medicaid, and Medicare and those that have no insurance.
 The system also filters by age, gender, zip code, and special request.
 Care Solace is available for use by San Dieguito families at no cost.
 Please note, this service is an optional resource available by choice.
 Care Solace does not require a user’s name, address, phone number, or date of birth.
 All of the information that is entered on their platform is completely confidential and stored securely.

-Disclaimer: These external links are provided purely as resources for educational purposes and SDUHSD does not endorse any specific external agencies/services.
+The San Dieguito Union High School DIstrict's website, at times contains some content that is supplied by third parties and users.
+Any opinions, advice, statements, services, offers, or other information or content expressed or made available by third parties, including information providers, users, or others, are those of the respective author(s) or distributor(s) and do not necessarily state or reflect those of San Dieguito Union High School District.
+These external links are provided purely as resources for educational purposes and SDUHSD does not endorse any specific external agencies/services.
 These resources do not replace the need for medical or psychological intervention.
 If you are in need of more help, please reach out to a counselor or medical or mental health professional.
-If you need immediate help, text TALK to 38255 to anonymously speak with a trained counselor 24/7 or visit these immediate 24/7 Support Resources.
+If you need immediate help, text TALK to 38255 to anonymously speak with a trained counselor 24/7 or visit these 24/7 Support Resources.
+In an emergency, call 911.